 - If you withheld any Wisconsin state income tax from a payment you made to your contractor or vendor, you're required to have a Wisconsin withholding ID. - If you didn't withhold state income tax and don't have any other requirement to have a Wisconsin withholding ID, then enter WI 03688888888801.

 For more information, please contact the Wisconsin Department of Revenue.

-Step 5: Print your forms
+Step 5: File your forms

-Whew!
-You're done!
-Now you're ready to print your 1099 forms.
+Now you're ready to file your 1099 forms!